 Another important aspect of decision making relates to the outside influences on us.
-We have already seen how others can affect our decisions by setting a "frame" or providing extra emphasis on one conclusion at the expense of others.
-Available information is, of course, a critical feature, and certain economic actors, such as businesses and politicians, may have a vested interest in emphasizing some information while suppressing other information, or simply lying.
-The literature in behavioral economics demonstrates a wide array of ways in which decision making can be distorted by outside influences to result in choices that do not align with people's goals and well-being.
+We have already seen how our decisions can be affected by framing and anchoring.

+Certain economic actors, such as businesses and politicians, may be motivated to use the lessons from behavioral economics to benefit themselves.
+The literature in behavioral economics demonstrates a variety of ways in which decision making can be distorted by outside influences to result in choices that do not align with people's goals and well-being.
 While we will explore the impact of advertising in more detail in the next chapter, it is clear that advertisers have learned how to apply the lessons of behavioral economics to make their ads more effective.
-Eric Wanner, an early proponent of behavioral economics wrote:
+Eric Wanner, an early proponent of behavioral economics, wrote:

 Advertising is a business that tries to shape how people think about their choices.
 Neoclassical economics can explain ads only as providing information.
-But if the seller can invest in advertising that frames the choice, that frame will skew the buyer's decision.12
+But if the seller can invest in advertising that frames the choice, that frame will skew the buyer's decision.

 These realities have long been well known to politicians and advertisers, who, since the early part of the twentieth century, have often based their successes on assuming irrational consumers and voters.
 For example, food companies are well known to cater to the innate physical preference for sugar, fat, and salt.
-These three elements are crucial for health when eaten in appropriate amounts, but they were rarely available in sufficient quantity during most of human evolution.
-We are all therefore born with some degree of craving for these substances; learning is required to recognize when we have had "enough."
-Makers of potato chips, soda, candy, and other unhealthy foods would prefer that this learning not take place.
-Advertising typically emphasizes the pleasures of sugary, fatty, or salty foods, often resulting in adverse health effects.
+While these ingredients are crucial for health when eaten in appropriate amounts, they were rarely available in sufficient quantity during most of human evolution.
+We are all therefore born with some degree of craving for these substances and don't always recognize when we've had "enough," leading to adverse health effects.